chrbeckm/moderne-optik-vortrag/README.md

 # moderne-optik-vortrag
-Vortrag ueber Fourier-Optik, Themengebiet Tarnung, im Seminar Moderne Optik
+Vortrag ueber Fourier-Optik, Themengebiet Tarnung, im Seminar Moderne Optik.

+Best regards to Howell and Choi, University of Rochester, for the papers, images and videos.
+Last but not least the inspiriration for the talk.